z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 ```bash
 python3 sim_matching.py
 ```
-This experiment supports main result 3 and produces figure 4 in the paper.
+This experiment supports main result 3.
 Expected runtime is 6 hours, among which 2 hours is spent on client generation.

 #### Experiment 4: Perform matching selection with churn